mzfrank/ECF/README.md

 - Difference-in-Differences
 - Machine Learning

-**Part III — Frictions and the Shadow Value of Internal Funds.** Applications.
-The first four chapters study connected margins of the same object.
+**Part III — Applications.** The first four chapters study connected margins of the same object.
 The rest turn to other important corporate finance topics.
-Each chapter presupposes Part I but is otherwise self-contained.
+Each chapter presupposes Part I and makes use of the methods in Part II but is otherwise self contained.
 - Investment
 - Financial Constraints
 - Capital Structure